nathanhornby/emojiclock/README.md

 # emojiClock

-A node package for giving you an emoji clock for the current hour.
+🕒 A node package for giving you emoji clocks.

 ## Install
 ```bash